tidymodels/parsnip/man/rmd/decision_tree_rpart.md

 The `fit()` and `fit_xy()` arguments have arguments called `case_weights` that expect vectors of case weights.

+## Other details

+Predictions of type `"time"` are predictions of the mean survival time.

 ## Examples

 The "Fitting and Predicting with parsnip" article contains [examples](https://parsnip.tidymodels.org/articles/articles/Examples.html#decision-tree-rpart) for `decision_tree()` with the `"rpart"` engine.